 The Company does not have a fixed life.
-However, under Article 51 of the Company's Articles, the Directors are required to propose an Ordinary Resolution at each annual general meeting of the Company, commencing in the year 2018, that the Company continues its business as a closed-ended investment company.
-The first Continuation Resolution, which fell due on or before the third anniversary of Admission, was passed on 19 March 2014.
-The second Continuation Resolution fell on 5 April 2017, being before the sixth anniversary of Admission and was also duly passed.
+However, under Article 51 of the Articles, the Directors are required to propose an Ordinary Resolution that the Company continues its business as a closed-ended investment company.
+The first continuation resolution, which fell due on or before the third anniversary of Admission, was passed on 19 March 2014.
+The second continuation resolution fell on 5 April 2017, being before the sixth anniversary of Admission and was also duly passed.
+From 2018, the Continuation Resolution will be proposed annually at the annual general meeting, which will next be held on 13 June 2018.

 If a Continuation Resolution is not passed, the Directors are required to put proposals to shareholders for the restructuring or reorganisation of the Company.
+The Directors have made the assumption that the Continuation Resolution proposed at the AGM in June 2018 will be passed.